owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 conclude that property-based testing is more effective for testing the classifier.

-### Video Classification Properties
+## Video Classification Properties

 Writing properties for video classification turned out harder than an initially thought it would be.

-I've used a techniques that Hillel Wayne calls _oracle generators_ in his recent article.[^1] Instead of generating an input for the system under test, and describing a relation between the input and observed output, these properties generate the _expected output_.

-* Generate high-level representation of _expected_ output segments
+It's not uncommon in example-based testing that tests end up mirroring the structure, and even the full implementation complexity, of the system under test.
+This can happen in property-based testing, too.

+With some complex systems it's very hard to describe the correctness as a relation between any valid input and the system's observed output.
+The video classifier is one such case.
+How do I decide if an output classification is correct for any valid input, without reimplementing the classification itself in my tests?

+The other way around is easy, though!
+If I have a classification, I can easily convert that into video frames.
+Thus, the solution to the testing problem is to not generate the input, but instead generate the _expected output_.
+Hillel Wayne calls this technique "oracle generators" in his recent article.[^1]

+The classifier property tests generate high-level representations of the expected classification output, which are lists of values describing the type and duration of segments.

-{% diagram :width => 600, :caption => "Clips and gaps are placed in video and audio tracks" %}
+{% diagram :width => 600, :caption => "A generated sequence of expected classified segments" %}
 import           Diagrams.Direction (dir)
 import           TimelineDiagrams
 import           VideoClassifierDiagrams